-Finally, there is a reinforcement of our original beliefs, thinking, and actions by way of recognition, celebration, and sharing what we have learned with others.
+Finally, there is a reinforcement of our original beliefs, thinking, and actions through recognition, celebration, and sharing of what we have learned with others.
 It is amazing to me how often this entire part of the sequence is omitted.

 We reinforce our own learning.
 When you are able to share or teach something to someone else, you know that you have internalized the experience.
 One cannot impart that which one does not possess.

-We gain the benefit of other people’s input, insights, and perception of the event, adding to the knowledge we have personally gained.
+We benefit from other people’s input, insights, and perceptions of the event, adding to the knowledge we have personally gained.

 It is this last stage of change that prepares us for moving on to the next stage and further reinforces our thinking that we are on the right track.
-The sharing of our experiences, by including and involving others, helps us attain the support we need to continue on indefinitely.
+Sharing our experiences by including and involving others helps us attain the support we need to continue on indefinitely.

-However, we are not talking about boasting of our achievements; we are talking about co-processing it with others with whom we have established a bond of mutual trust and respect.
+However, we are not talking about boasting about our achievements; we are talking about co-processing them with others with whom we have established a bond of mutual trust and respect.

 This is the most important change of all, this transformation from Victims of Circumstance into Champions of Change.
-As we begin to realize and tap into the personal power we each possess, we begin to see that we are the ones creating many of the changes that used to baffle us and we are able to redirect our efforts towards changes that have positive results.
+As we begin to realize and tap into the personal power we each possess, we begin to see that we are the ones creating many of the changes that used to baffle us.
+We are able to redirect our efforts towards changes that have positive results.

-By developing our perceptive abilities, learning to recognize our potential, and to recognize and create opportunity, suddenly we lose our fear and anxiety that used to accompany even the smallest of changes.
+By developing our perceptive abilities, learning to recognize our potential, and recognizing and creating opportunity, we suddenly lose our fear and anxiety that used to accompany even the smallest of changes.
 It is precisely this stage of development that prepares us to live life with faith and courage, for isn’t that exactly what faith is..the absence of fear?